symphonyoss/symphony-rest-tools-ui/README.md

 # symphony-rest-tools-ui
 An Eclipse based UI for symphony-rest-tools

+This project has only just been started and there is not a lot of functionality yet, but I hope it will grow quickly.
+The idea is that this UI will expose all of the functionality of https://github.com/symphonyoss/symphony-rest-tools and more.

 ## Building
 Until we get to the point where we can do a release build you need to build the pre-requisits and install them into your local maven repo.